Search

 Airport hotels

-Convenience versus comfort will be a balance everyone strikes differently, but if I needed to stay next to the airport I’d opt for the Courtyard by Marriott Isla Verde Beach Resort.
-It’s directly adjacent to the runway and it’s on a beach.
-After all, if you’re stuck overnight in Puerto Rico you might as well get some beach time in, right?
+If I had to choose, I’d pick the Courtyard by Marriott Isla Verde Beach Resort.
+It’s about a mile from the airport *and* it’s on the beach.
+If you’re going to be stuck overnight in Puerto Rico, you might as well get some sand between your toes, right?

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.